What Are Hatch Chiles?

 - 20 Hatch chilies or any amount!

-- This only works on a gas stove.
-Turn the burner (or burners) to medium high.
+- To Cook Hatch Peppers on a Gas Stove: Turn the burner (or burners) to medium high.
 Place the chiles directly on the burner, and roast until the bottoms are blistered and blackened in spots, about 4 minutes.
 Turn the chiles over and roast until the other sides are blistered and blackened in spots.
 Use tongs to transfer the chiles to a bowl, and cover the bowl the foil, plastic wrap, or a clean dishtowel.
 Let sit for about 20 minutes, then pull out the stem, pulling out all of the seeds (or leaving some in, as desired, for more heat).
 Peel the skin from the peppers.
 Use as desired, or freeze (see directions for freezing above).

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved